graceegal/graceegal/README.md

 • PostgreSQL
 • Python/Flask

-## 💡 Currently...
+## ⚡ Currently...
-• leveling up my skills in Typescript
+• Leveling up my skills in Typescript ⚡
-• Volunteering on Next.js
+• Volunteering on a Next.js app for a stratup that allows cryptocurrency enthusiasts to showcase their ranks of digital crypto wallets 💱
-•

 ## 🤝 Let’s connect!
 📫 Here is my [LinkedIn](https://www.linkedin.com/in/graceegallivan/) if you'd like to know more!
 Feel free to reach out - I'd love to chat.